ninjarope/network-simulator/README.md

     /** one liners, that should be included in the doxygen */

-    /* one liners that are only for code reading / no doxygen support */
+    // one liners that are only for code reading / no doxygen support

-    // same as the above (one liners)

 ---

 ## Architecture

+This is a quick overlook of the components that make things run.
+A more detailed version can be found in the Doxygen generated API documentation.

 Classes are intended to follow loose coupling principles where applicable.
 It follows MVC-model abstracting the view layer.
 There's few other view layers implemented, but they are mostly for testing purposes.